giros-dit/containerlab-cellular-testbeds/README.md

 $ sudo docker build --no-cache -t giros-dit/mongodb:latest .
 ```

-### Step 2: Using the provided topologies to build scenarios.
+### 2.- Deploy testing scenarios.

-In the `containerlab/topologies/` directory there are some `.yaml` files that you can use to define custom scenarios for your testing purposes.
-The current list of available topologies is the following:
+In the `containerlab` directory there are several subdirectories with different testbed scenarios that can be used.
+Inside each subdirectory you can find the following:

-- `open5gs-5gc.yaml`: Open5GS 5G Core for Standalone (SA) deployments.
-- `ueransim.yaml`: UERANSIM with 1 gNB and 1 UE for 5G Standalone (SA) deployments.

-You can modify these topologies freely.

-### Step 3: Using the provided scripts to deploy testing scenarios.

-In the `containerlab/scenarios/` directory you can find several subdirectories with ready to use scenarios.
-Here is a list of the current ones available:

-- `5gsa-open5gs-ueransim`.
-5G Standalone (SA) scenario with Open5GS 5G Core and UERANSIM with 1 gNB + 1 UE.

-Every subdirectory may contain several scripts to deploy and destroy the scenario, and to perform other operations.
-Please, check these out for more information and context.
+- A `README` file with information and instructions about the scenario.
+- A `conf` subdirectory with configuration files for each container that composes the scenario.
+- A `topologies` subdirectory with _Containerlab_ topology definition files for the scenario.
+- A `scripts` subdirectory with shell scripts for deploying/destroying/interacting with the scenario.

+The number of available scenarios may increase with newer/different ones.

-### Step 4: Capturing traffic with Wireshark.
+### 3.- Capturing traffic with Wireshark.

 This command serves as a template to capture traffic with Wireshark in any container.
 You just need to replace `<clab-container-name>` with the desired _Containerlab_ container name and `<container-iface>` with the desired network interface inside the container.
 The name of the container can be obtained right after deploying the topology.
+You must have Wireshark installed on your machine.

 ```
 $ sudo ip netns exec <clab-container-name> tcpdump -l -nni <container-iface> -w - | wireshark -k -i -